openfed/AccessibilityCheckServer/README.md

 ## Running unit tests

+- Make sure the back-end server is running prior to running the tests (see instructions under "Development server")
 - Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 - Run `npm test` in `server/` to execute the server unit tests.